Classic comfort food! Juicy, seasoned ground beef patties simmered in a rich, savory mushroom gravy. Perfect served with mashed potatoes or rice.

 - Prepare the Salisbury Steaks:

-- In a large bowl, combine ground beef, bread crumbs, milk, egg, onion, garlic, Worcestershire sauce, salt, pepper, thyme, and oregano.
-Mix well until just combined.
+- In a large bowl, combine ground beef, breadcrumbs, chopped onion, beaten egg, Worcestershire sauce, thyme, garlic powder, salt, and pepper.

-- Heat 1 tablespoon of oil in a large skillet over medium heat.
+- Heat the cooking oil in a large skillet over medium-high heat.

-- Remove the cooked patties from the skillet and set aside.
+- Remove the patties from the skillet and set aside.

 - Make the Mushroom Gravy:

-- Gradually whisk in the beef broth, stirring constantly to prevent lumps.
+- Gradually pour in beef broth, stirring continuously to prevent lumps.

-- Bring the gravy to a simmer and cook for 5 minutes, stirring occasionally, until thickened.
+- Bring the gravy to a simmer and let it thicken, about 5-10 minutes.

 - Serve:

-- If you don’t have beef broth, you can use vegetable broth or chicken broth.
+- If you don’t have breadcrumbs, you can use crushed crackers or rolled oats.